Skip to main content

 Charities and voluntary organisations should also use an Internship Agreement to document the terms of any placements they offer.
 Section 44 of the National Minimum Wage Act 1998 provides a specific exemption for voluntary workers who work for a charity, voluntary organisation, associated fundraising body, or statutory body, provided they receive no monetary payments other than reimbursement of expenses.
 However, this exemption does not apply to private sector or commercial organisations — their interns must be paid the NMW if they are workers.

 Organisations that offer placements as part of a university sandwich course, year-in-industry programme, or other higher education programme should also formalise the arrangement in writing.
-While student placements that form part of the course curriculum may be exempt from the NMW in certain circumstances, the exemption is narrow and the organisation must ensure it genuinely applies before relying on it.
+While student placements that form part of the course curriculum may be exempt from the NMW in certain circumstances, the exemption is narrow and the organisation must confirm it genuinely applies before relying on it.

 An Internship Agreement also protects the intern.
 It sets out their rights to rest breaks, health and safety protection, and equal treatment, and provides a reference point if any issues arise during the placement.